Get Answers to all your Questions

 header-bg qa

-What does 'competent' refer to incompetent cells used in transformation experiments?
+What does 'competent' refer to in competent cells used in transformation experiments?

 Answers (1)

 The ability of the bacterial cell to take up DNA through pores in the cell wall is called competence.
 DNA is a hydrophilic molecule, and hence, it cannot pass through the cell membrane.
-So, the cell is made 'competent' by treating with suitable divalent ion; like calcium.
+So, the cell is made 'competent' by treating it with a suitable divalent ion; like calcium.

 Posted by